 Stratford Park Leisure Centre in Stroud will close on Monday 13 May and Friday 24 May, The Pulse Leisure Centre in Dursley will close on Thursday 16 and Friday 17 May and The Museum in the Park in Stroud will close from Tuesday 14 May to Friday 17 May, and Friday 24 May.

-The £5 million project is replacing aging gas boilers with state-of-the-art renewable heating systems.
+The £5 million project is replacing ageing gas boilers with state-of-the-art renewable heating systems.
 Most of the work at the centres has taken place behind the scenes with no impact to visitors.
 However, the final phase will cause considerable disruption to public areas with the loss of mains power, therefore cannot take place while the buildings are open to the public.

 The closures have been planned so one leisure centre will be open every day with swimming, gym and exercise classes.
 There are public transport links between Stroud and Dursley with buses 65 (Stagecoach) and 65a (Cotswold Green) travelling between the two towns daily from Monday to Saturday.
 Leisure centre and museum members have been contacted about the closures.